“If I don’t know my options, I don’t have any” ~ Diana Korte

 What you receive:

 - Two personalised, in-depth antenatal sessions where we cover all aspects of your birth options, the birth process, comfort measures and debrief previous experiences if applicable.
 These sessions are guided by you and the information you need to help ensure you feel informed and confident in the decision making process.

 - I’m happy to accompany you to appointments and facilitate a meeting with your maternity care providers

 - I’ll fully support the birth choices you make and help you create your birth preferences.

-- I’m available by phone, WhatsApp, email or Skype, whenever you need me from the moment our doula-client relationship starts.
+- I’m available by phone, WhatsApp, email or Skype, whenever you need me from the moment our relationship starts.

 - I love making natural herbal remedies to support postpartum healing – this is something fun and relaxing we can do together or I gift you some once you have given birth.

 - I have an extensive library of books and resources for you to borrow including: three birth balls, one peanut ball, three Elle Tens machines.
 I’m also part of a home birth support group through which a number of birth pools are available for a donation.

-- Overall I want to help you prepare for birth including mental, physical, emotional and informational support, and encourage a positive mindset where you have self-belief and feel empowered.
+- Overall I want to help you prepare for birth and beyond, including mental, physical, emotional and informational support, and encourage a positive mindset where you have self-belief and feel empowered.
 I’ll happily discuss any topic with you without judgement and gladly signpost you to useful resources, groups and solid research-based evidence.

 - I’ll be on call from 38 weeks into your pregnancy until labour starts.
 You can call me 24/7 and I’ll support you by phone until you ask me to join you.
 I’ll come to your home or hospital and stay with you if you are birthing there or transfer with you to the birthing centre or other location.